apache/flink/docs/dev/stream/python.md

 under the License.
 -->

-*Note: This API is based on Jython, which is not a full Python replacement and may restrict the libraries you are able to use with your application (see below for more information).*
+<span class="label label-danger">Attention</span> *This API is based on Jython,
+which is not a full Python replacement and may restrict the libraries you are able to use with your application (see below for more information).*

 Analysis streaming programs in Flink are regular programs that implement transformations on streaming data sets (e.g., filtering, mapping, joining, grouping).
 The streaming data sets are initially